 Cr.
 3. (3-3-0).
-Prerequisite(s): Graduate standing.
-Not open to MAIS students except to satisfy the programming prerequisite.
-Will NOT count toward the 36 semester hour requirements.
+Prerequisite(s): COSC 3317 or Graduate standing.

 Object-oriented programming using Java; abstraction, encapsulation, inheritance, and polymorphism.
 The concept of an abstract data type (such as a stack or queue or both) and their implementations.
 Programming projects will be assigned throughout the semester.